agabor/recolorimage/specs.md

 - **Process**:
   - Determine the luminance range of the input image
   - Determine the luminance range of the luminance palette
-  - Adjust the luminance range of the input, by shifting and scaling the luminance values.
+  - Adjust the luminance range of the input by shifting and scaling the luminance values.
 Allow 5% outliers on each end (light and dark).
-    If the luminance range of the input image is longer than the luminance palette range, scale it down.
+  - If the luminance range of the input image is longer than the luminance palette range, scale it down.
-    If the luminance range of the input image is shorter than the luminance palette range, do not scale it up, only shift it if necessary.
+  - If the luminance range of the input image is shorter than the luminance palette range, do not scale it up, only shift it if necessary.
 - **Constants**:
     - Percentage of allowed outliers (default: 5%)
 - **Outputs**: